OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/azure/web-app-targets/index.md

 - Add an Azure account variable named **Octopus.Azure.Account** to your project.
 - [Add tags](/docs/infrastructure/deployment-targets/cloud-target-discovery/#tag-cloud-resources) to your Azure Web App so that Octopus can match it to your deployment step and environment.
 - Add a `Deploy an Azure App Service` or `Deploy an Azure Web App (Web Deploy)` step to your deployment process.
-During deployment, the target role on the step will be used along with the environment being deployed to, to discover Azure Web App targets to deploy to.
+During deployment, the target tag on the step will be used along with the environment being deployed to, to discover Azure Web App targets to deploy to.

 From **Octopus 2022.2**, deployment slots within an Azure Web App can also be discovered separately from the Web App it is a part of by adding tags to the slot.
 Any deployment slot discovered during deployment will be created as a separate target in Octopus.